-Figure 1 illustrates the simulated and observed regime anomalies for the four regimes and for different startdates and lead times for the predicted target month of December.
+Figure 1 illustrates the simulated and observed regime anomalies for the four regimes and for different startdates and forecast times.
 Blocking patterns are the most difficult to reproduce in December, but generally there is a high spatial coherence for all seven previous startdates.